The U.S. dollar rose against the euro on Monday on expectations that the Federal Reserve will take a less-dovish stance on monetary policy.

 The U.S. dollar reached fresh multiyear highs on Friday after a stronger-than-forecast November U.S. jobs report.

-The euro recovered slightly from a two-month low against the dollar on Monday, helped by higher short-term market interest rates.
+The euro rebounded from a more than two-year low against the dollar on Thursday.

 Geoffrey Yu, FX strategist at UBS, says he likes sterling in the short term but an "adverse" outcome in a referendum on EU membership would create worries for the currency.

 The U.S. dollar demonstrated broad-based strength on Wednesday, bolstered by more upbeat comments on the U.S. economy

 The dollar fell on Monday against the yen and euro as profit-taking emerged after it reached a seven-year high against the yen.

 The dollar gained on Friday as concerns about continuing low oil prices added to deflation fears in the euro zone and Japan.